enspiral/os-book/en/introduction/contributing.md

 ##Contributing

+Woohoo!
+Co-creation for the win.
+Welcome to the team.

 There are some clear [Design Principles](./design-principles.md) that underly our thinking behind the OS and the way we present it.
-If you want to contribute be sure to check them out.
+Be sure to check them out before jumping in.

-Contributions are welcome so if you see something that could be better feel free to fork the repo and make a pull request.
+Our main collaboration space is the #open-os channel in the Enspiral slack, if you don't have access email <joshua@enspiral.com>